mosip/documentation/docs/MOSIP-Device-Service-Specification.md

     }
   }
-  "requesttime": "current timestamp in ISO format", "error": [
-    { //Filled in case of error.
+  "requesttime": "current timestamp in ISO format", "error": [ //Filled in case of error.
 Remaining keys above are dropped in case of errors.
+    {
-   	  "errorCode": "error code if registration fails", "message": "description of the error code",
+   	  "errorCode": "error code if registration fails", "message": "description of the error code"
     }
   ]
 }